 Peyto bases its estimates for the costs of abandonment and reclamation of surface leases, wells and facilities on previous experience of management with similar well sites and facility locations.
-As at December 31, 2015, management expected to incur such costs on 1,122.37 net wells.
-The total of such costs, net of estimated salvage value, expected to be incurred is \$258.3 million (undiscounted) and \$118.9 million (discounted at 2.15%).
+As at December 31, 2016, management expected to incur such costs on 1,266.3 net wells and 8.9 net facilities.
+The total of such costs, net of estimated salvage value, expected to be incurred is \$258.2 million (undiscounted) and \$127.8 million (discounted at 2.31%).
 These estimated abandonment and reclamation costs do not include any locations for undrilled wells.
-Within the next three financial years, it is expected such abandonment and reclamation costs will total approximately \$1.6 million (undiscounted) in aggregate.
+Within the next three financial years, it is expected such abandonment and reclamation costs will total approximately \$4.1 million (undiscounted) in aggregate.